jcoyle37/BookReaderPWA/README.md

 ## Todos
-- [ ] Ensure requests for leaf images don't come in too quickly to alleviate HTTP 429 errors (especially for larger books)
+- [x] Ensure requests for leaf images don't come in too quickly to alleviate HTTP 429 errors (especially for larger books)
+- [ ] Allow previously cached images to bypass request delay
 - [ ] Introduce categorization of books into collections
 - [ ] Allow importing collections of books
 - [x] Allow deletion of books